 Described in Chambers as “a fantastic lawyer” who is “great at solving clients’ problems” and “very astute in dealing with cross-border proceedings,” Rob has led numerous high-profile matters spanning multiple jurisdictions, legal systems and asset-holding structures, involving all of the world’s key offshore financial centers.
 He is ranked Band 1 for Financial Crime: High Net Worth Individuals in the UK in Chambers’ High Net Worth Guide.
-He is also ranked as a leading lawyer in The Legal 500, Spear’s 500, Legal Week’s Private Client Global Elite, Who’s Who Legal and Citywealth.
+Rob is recognized as a Leading Litigator in America by Lawdragon and ranked as a leading lawyer in The Legal 500, Spear’s 500, Legal Week’s Private Client Global Elite, Who’s Who Legal and Citywealth.
 His rankings are in diverse practice areas reflecting the breadth of his practice including white collar defense, international litigation, trusts litigation, reputation management and private client litigation.

 Prior to joining Kasowitz, Rob was a partner at an international litigation firm.
 Before that, he practiced as a barrister at Serle Court in London.
 At Serle Court, he focused on offshore trusts disputes and international commercial litigation and appeared as an advocate in 15+ trials and 100+ contested hearings.
 He is a trust and estates practitioner of STEP and a Fellow of the International Compliance Association.